pbchun/Exchange-Rate-App-Project/readme.md

 * You need to write some data transformation that combines the two objects in a meaningful way
 * The resulting data should be dynamically added to the page
 * You should allow a user to change the API end point
-* Your app should have end-to-end validation with Cyprus testing
+* Your app should have end-to-end testing with Cyprus
 * Deploy your app

 ---